-\paragraph*{Introduction }
+\section{Introduction}

-Observed time series of complex dynamical systems often show stochastic behavior.
-In many cases these can be modeled in terms of the Langevin equation.
+Time series of complex dynamical systems often show stochastic behavior.
+In many cases these can be modeled in terms of the standard Langevin equation (SLE).
 This model includes the assumption that the process fulfills the Markov property, i.e., that it has no memory.
-When it is not possible to derive a Langevin equation directly from basic mechanisms it can be estimated from data \cite{directEstFriedrich,directEstSiegert,DEcorrection0,DEcorrection1,DEcorrection2}, which has been done for various systems from different fields of science \cite{ReviewFriedrichPeinke}.
+If it is not possible to derive an SLE directly from the physical mechanisms that define the dynamics of the system, it can be estimated from data \cite{directEstFriedrich,directEstSiegert,DEcorrection0,DEcorrection1,DEcorrection2}, which has been done for various systems from different fields of science \cite{ReviewFriedrichPeinke}.

-However if an observed process includes memory effects, a Langevin description is not sufficient.
-This issue is a recent topic of research and highly relevant, especially in the context of coarse-grained variables (which represent effective dynamics in reduced dimensions), if essential and non-essential degrees of freedom cannot be separated in a strict manner.
-Examples are to be found in molecular dynamics \cite{GLE_PRE,GLE_MD_1,GLE_Jung2,GLE_Lei2,Review_GLE_MD}, climate modeling \cite{GLE_climate}, biophysics \cite{GLE_PRX}, or finance \cite{GLE_financial}, to name a few.
+However, if an observed process includes memory effects, a standard Langevin description is not sufficient.
+This issue is a recent topic of research and highly relevant, especially in the context of coarse-grained variables (macroscopic variables arising from a so-called coarse-graining procedure which represent effective dynamics in reduced dimensions), if essential and non-essential degrees of freedom cannot be separated in a strict manner.
+Examples can be found in molecular dynamics (MD) \cite{GLE_PRE,GLE_MD_1,GLE_Jung2,GLE_Lei2,Review_GLE_MD}, climate modeling \cite{GLE_climate,GreenlandIce,closureModels,GLE_ML,DiffModels_withMemory_2020,confpaper_GLE_climate}, biophysics \cite{GLE_PRX}, or finance \cite{GLE_ML,DiffModels_withMemory_2020,GLE_financial,DetermineMZcoeff}, to name a few.
 In these cases one has to turn to the generalized Langevin equation (GLE) that includes a memory kernel $\mathcal{K}$: